Required Configuration Inputs

 -

-Adapt-N asks for an approximate harvest population to create your nitrogen recommendation.
-Plant harvest population options are in increments of 1,000 ranging from 15,000 - 40,000 plants/acre.
+Adapt-N asks for an approximate planting population to create your nitrogen recommendation.
+Plant population options are in increments of 1,000 ranging from 15,000 - 40,000 plants/acre.

 When Sync with a Source is selected, Adapt-N will display all available datasets containing planting rate information, including some basic statistics about those planting records.
 The default value is optional, and will only be used in cases when the selected agX data does not cover the entire field.
 This includes: